XervoIO/dia/README.md

-Dash
+Dia
 ===

 Check your provider API implementation for a Modulus add-on quickly and easily.

 ## Installation

-Install using `$ [sudo] npm install -g modulus-dash`
+Install using `$ [sudo] npm install -g dia`

 ## Testing an add-on

 Implement your add-on provider API following the instructions found in the [Modulus codex](https://modulus.io/docs/addons/provider-api) or start with the example add-on project [here](https://github.com.fiveisprime/example-addon).
-Once your API is implemented, start your server up at the base test URL configured in your manifest and run `$ dash test` with your manifest (either from the working directory that contains the manifest or use the `-f` option).
+Once your API is implemented, start your server up at the base test URL configured in your manifest and run `$ dia test` with your manifest (either from the working directory that contains the manifest or use the `-f` option).

-Run all tests for your add-on by running `$ dash test` or test individual endpoints (see below).
+Run all tests for your add-on by running `$ dia test` or test individual endpoints (see below).
 Use the `-f` option to specify the location of the manifest for your add-on; otherwise, the current working directory will be used.

 _Note: the provided manifest will be validated for each check_